 (Vaccination distribution at this location is not available anymore)

-Please do not attend if experiencing COVID-19 symptoms, the city said, or have been directly exposed to someone who has tested positive or if pending COVID-19 test results.
+Health officials ask to please not attend if you are experiencing COVID-19 symptoms, or have been exposed to someone who tested positive.

-Based on previous vaccine clinics held throughout Hidalgo County, McAllen officials are advising the following:
+Based on previous vaccine clinics held in Hidalgo County, Mission health officials are advising the following:

 · People are encouraged to bring water and snacks

 · There could be periods of waiting and sitting in your vehicle

 · Children 18 & under should not be in the clinic

 · Those seeking vaccines with mobility concerns may bring one person to help